Budget Salary and Benefit Costs

 When you select Search for UW Personnel, the system adds a row at the top of this section, and puts the cursor in the Name field.
 As indicated by the hint text, you can search by name or NetID.
 As you type in characters, the system will start displaying matching results.
 As you add more characters, the results list will continue to update.

 The results list shows the person’s first and last name, their title and department.
-From the results list, click on the person you want to add them to your budget.
+From the results list, click on the person you want to add to your budget.
 Their first and last name will display in the Name field.

 The following image shows an example of a search and results list.